 With another puff on the cigar, the man responded, "Remember, punk, every person you meet in life has two weeks to live.
 You be a good boy."

 As someone new to the business, most of the wrestlers didn’t talk to Rossi.
 He also didn’t use the same dressing rooms as the more experienced wrestlers.

 "Just like in all businesses, in wrestling, you had a lot of nice people and a lot of bad people," he would say.
 "It was a matter of picking and choosing who you wanted to hang out with."

 Wrestling in the Tennessee and Alabama Territories

 The business took a toll on Len Rossi’s marriage.
-Depending on the territories he worked, it was "feast or famine.”
-He would make a lot of money in one region, while in another, he would nearly starve to death.
+Depending on the territories he worked in, it was "feast or famine.”
+He would make a lot of money in one area while nearly starving to death in another.
 However, in 1958, this would all change after moving his family to Nashville, Tennessee.
 His son was going to start school soon, and his wife didn’t want to be traveling all over the country.

 Although he did wrestle throughout the United States and countries like Japan, the south is where Len Rossi became a star.